Many Americans are concerned about the availability of American-made products in the marketplace versus products made overseas.

-Latex is made from rubber tree sap, and rubber trees only grow within 10 degrees of the equator.
+Rubber tree sap from rubber trees only grows within 10 degrees of the equator.
 When in Vietnam we found the best latex we had ever seen or felt before.
 We knew we could never go back to using latex that was less comfortable and less durable than this product.
 Having a higher quality product at a competitive price was best for customers.

-If botanical latex could be produced in the U.S., we’d buy it here.
+If high quality botanical latex were made in the U.S., we’d buy it here.
 But it can’t be, and we’re not willing to use synthetic latex in our mattresses and other products.
 So we use Botanicore™ in our mattresses — harvested and produced in Vietnam, but made into mattresses here in the U.S.A., using other U.S.-made components.

 Reason #3 – Seattle is a global city and thrives, in part, because of the benefits of a global economy.

 As a longtime Seattle business (44 years and counting), we participate in that global economy.
 We’re proud to have an ethnically and internationally diverse team at Bedrooms & More, and we extend that outward to our partners, as well.